JanssenProject/jans/docs/janssen-server/config-guide/auth-server-config/attribute-configuration.md

 #### Add entry into persistence

-In order to support the new custom claim, add a column to table `jansPerson` in the persistence backend.
+To support the new custom claim, add a column to table `jansPerson` in the persistence backend.

 Command will be similar to the one below: